ETL vs ELT : 14 Major Differences

 • They are more cost-effective than traditional data warehouses since they don't require upfront investments in hardware and software.

-In the case of a data lake, ETL can be used to combine data from different sources, cleanse transform and then load the data into the data lake for further processing and analysis.
-However, it requires a more complex setup, as it needs a separate ETL tool/server to transform extract raw data before it is loaded into the data lake.
+In the case of a data lake, ETL can be used to combine data from different sources, cleanse transform, and then load the data into the data lake for further processing and analysis.
+However, it requires a more complex setup, as it needs a separate ETL tool/server to transform and extract raw data before it is loaded into the data lake.
 ELT is better suited for data lake environments because it allows the raw data to be stored in the data lake and transformed on the fly instead of being transformed before being loaded.
 This allows for more flexibility and scalability in the data lake environment.

 ETL vs ELT: Support for Data Warehouse